Blasman/Streamledge/README.md

 ## Installation

 #### 1. Download Application
 Download the latest Streamledge version from [Releases](https://github.com/Blasman/Streamledge/releases) and extract the files to a desired location.
-Alternatively, you may instead use the python scripts if you know what are you doing.

 #### 2. Register Application on Twitch
 1. Navigate to [Twitch Developer Console - Register Your Application](https://dev.twitch.tv/console/apps/create)